 ● The self-smoothing compound

 The last point of the first step is cost.
 How costly it is depends on your choice.
-Price ranges from $1.50/sq.ft. for pressure-treated wooden lumber to above $10/sq.ft. for a top manufactured product, so the total cost per Sq.ft.
-Range from $3 to $13.
+Price ranges from $1.50/sq.ft. for pressure-treated wooden lumber to above $10/sq.ft. for a top manufactured product, so the total cost per sq.
+Ft. ranges from $3 to $13.

 Step 2: Begin with a layout of the deck.

 The location of deck sleepers and layout is based on the decking board.
-When all the deck boards are unidirectional, you need rows of parallel sleepers for a standard decking design.
+Having parallel sleepers for a standard decking design would be best when all the deck boards are unidirectional.
 Still, for a complex decking arrangement, when you want to support boards that are at the right angle to each other, you’ll need the double sleepers.

 Step 3: Overcome the difficulty of water at first

-To run away water from the filled reservoir after rain, fill it with the self-smoothing compound.
+Fill the reservoir with the self-smoothing compound after rain to drain water.
 Once the first batch turns harder, pour on a thin coat to develop a slope to extract water.

-Self-smoothing compound turns harder speedily, so you can get on with the plan the right way, but as it is too expensive, you can use a substitute such as Sakrete Top ‘n Bond or Quikrete Sand, which is more than 30% less costly.
-Another way to stop water from steeping down along the starting point is to seal a gap between concrete and house with the waterproof sealant.
+Self-smoothing compound turns harder speedily, so you can proceed with the plan.
+However, as it is too expensive, you can use a substitute such as Sakrete Top ‘n Bond or Quikrete Sand, which is more than 30% less costly.
+Another way to stop water from seeping down along the starting point is to seal a gap between the concrete and the house with waterproof sealant.

 Step 4: Suggestions for working with the steepers